steveyttt/awscertnotes/developer/lambda/README.md

 Then create an alias

 If you use aliases, uploading latest versions of code may not update the alias in use!

+S3ObjectVersion - Can be used as a parameter in CF when deploying a Lamda fuction.
+Update the version of code in the S3 bucket and then update the CF template to reference that version.

 There is a concurrent execution limits:
 Limit on number of functions which can run in one region, default is 1000 per region.
 You can see this in 2 error messages: